Greek Landmarks Off the Beaten Path to Visit

 Evros, Alexandropouli, and especially Soufli were, and still remain, major pins on the UNWTO Western Silk Road Map.

-Still, Soufli remains a hidden gem landmark.
+Despite the UN Tourism recognition, Soufli (Σουφλί) remains a genuine hidden gem landmark.

 Soufli is notable for an array of crafts and trades: For instance, cart making, winemaking, beekeeping, and above all, silk farming and silk making.

 Several museums present the silk spectrum from start to finish, that is, from mulberry trees to silkworm cocoons to silk thread, fabric, and fashions.
-Two of the most prominent include:

 Firstly, the Silk Museum of the Piraeus Bank Group Cultural Foundation.
 Secondly, the Art of Silk Museum of the Tsiakiris Silk House, Greece’s largest silk manufacturer since 1954.